billthefarmer/diary/src/main/assets/help.md

 * **Use custom calendar** - Use custom calendar that shows diary entries rather than date picker calendar
 * **Use markdown** - Use markdown formatting for diary entries
+* **Folder** - Change diary entry storage folder.
+Caution - diary entries and styles will not be moved
 * **About** - Show app version, licence and credits